January 6, 2022

 IN THE FRIDGE: Store any leftovers of these buttery buttermilk biscuits in an airtight container in the refrigerator for up to 3 days.

 IN THE FREEZER: You can freeze the baked biscuits for up to 1 month.
-Allow the biscuits to completely cool, then tightly wrap in foil or plastic wrap.
-Allow the biscuits to completely thaw before eating.
+Allow the biscuits to cool completely, then tightly wrap them in foil or plastic wrap.
+Allow the biscuits to thaw completely before eating.

 FREQUENTLY ASKED QUESTIONS

-While this great recipe comes out the best using real buttermilk, you can make your own simply by stirring in 2 tablespoons of white vinegar to 1¾ cup regular milk.
+While this great recipe comes out the best using real buttermilk, you can make your own simply by stirring in 2 tablespoons of white vinegar to 1¾ cups of regular milk.

 This simple homemade recipe can be frozen, well-wrapped, for up to one month.

 These biscuits are baked literally swimming in butter, hence the name.
-These are also sometimes called butter float biscuits or butter dip biscuits.
+They are also sometimes called butter float biscuits or butter dip biscuits.

 Butter Swim Biscuits